SpencerMcMurray/AutoFeis-v1/README.md

 and tabulation of Irish Dance competitions, it also allows for creators to manage their competition.

 Its distinguishing factor is tabulation.
-It uses a neural network to provide very fast tabulation of results from Irish Dancing competitions.
+It uses computer vision and a neural network to provide very fast tabulation of results from Irish Dancing competitions.

-Its worth noting that the tabulation could be easily extend to other judged competitions with handwritten marks.
+Its worth noting that the tabulation could be easily be extended to other judged competitions with handwritten marks as well.

 ## Dependencies